-This pumpkin cake is super moist and surprising light.
+This gluten free pumpkin cake is super moist and surprising light.
 It’s the perfect fall-inspired dessert and sure to be a crowd-pleaser.

 - 4 eggs, beaten

 - 1 15-oz can pumpkin puree (NOT pumpkin pie filling)

 - 1 C vegetable oil

 - 2 C gluten-free all-purpose flour (or regular ap flour)(https://www.whattheforkfoodblog.com/recipeindex/gluten-free-purpose-flour-mixes/)

 - 1 tsp xanthan gum (omit if using regular all-purpose flour)

 - 1 tsp baking soda

 - 1 tsp fine sea salt

 - For the Frosting: